Anmol Gagan Maan: Member of Legislative Assembly

+Allegations of Mass Corruption

+In August 2025, residents of Teur village in the Kharar constituency publicly accused Anmol Gagan Mann of mass corruption.
+They alleged that during her tenure as a minister, she amassed vast wealth illegally, citing the purchase of 70 acres of land and collection of money from tehsildars in Majri and Kharar.
+The villagers also claimed that she threatened those who spoke against her.

 Cabinet Minister

 5 MLAs including Anmol Gagan Maan were inducted into the Punjab cabinet and their swearing in ceremony took place on 4 July 2022.
 On 5 July, Bhagwant Mann announced the expansion of his cabinet of ministers with five new ministers to the departments of Punjab state government.
 Anmol Gagan Maan was among the inducted ministers and was given the charge of following departments.